 Current Poll Trend for Kosovo

-The next General Election in Kosovo takes place in 26 days.
+The next General Election in Kosovo is expected in 2030.

 Who is leading in the PolitPro Poll Trend for Kosovo?